 2007-2011 - US National Park Service and Friends of the Great Smoky Mountains National Park ($155,600).
 Research for sustainable adaptive management of environmental education and outreach at Great Smoky Mountains National Park.
 Co-principal Investigators: M.J.
 Stern (Virginia Tech) and R.B.Powell.

 2007 - USAID Sustainable Coastal Tourism in Asia – Sri Lanka: Overcoming governance barriers to integrated coastal, marine protected area, and tourism management.
 Principal Investigator: R.B.
 Powell.

 2007-10 - US National Park Service Wilderness Stewardship & Recreation Management Division ($70,000).
 Evaluation of wilderness recreational ethics education on public lands.
 Co-principal Investigators: R.B.Powell and Brett A. Wright (Clemson University)

 2005/06 - South Georgia Island Conservation Group. ($15,000) South Georgia Island (SGI) Government (Falkland Islands Dependency) ACAP Giant and White-chinned Petrel survey.
 Principal Investigator: R.B.Powell.
 Overall Project Principal Investigator: Sally Poncet (SGI Gov.)

-PRTM 403 - Elements of Park Planning
+PRTM 403 - Elements of Recreation and Park Planning

 PRTM 430/630 - Geography of World Parks and Protected Areas